New Hampshire

 Primary prediction pools: Novelty betting on presidential campaign stops

 In New Hampshire, the state that proudly holds the nation’s first presidential primary, politics is practically a sport.
-Every election cycle, candidates travel across its towns, make personal connections, hold town halls, and hope to win the hearts (and votes) of the Granite State locals.
+Every election cycle, candidates travel across the state, make personal connections, hold town halls, and hope to win the hearts (and votes) of the Granite State locals.
 But why let the politicians have all the fun?

 Primary Prediction Pools, where political enthusiasts and casual observers alike can place wagers on questions like, “Which town will Candidate X visit next?” or “Who will draw the biggest crowd this week?”
 With a rich history of grassroots campaigning and easily trackable events, New Hampshire is uniquely more suited for campaign-based novelty betting compared to other states.

 With geofenced apps and appropriate regulation, these bets could be confined to entertaining, low-stakes predictions that do not influence political outcomes.
-The non-influencing outcomes are the key to this market and would likely be the deciding factor in a market like this being added.
+The non-influencing outcomes are the key to this market and would likely be the deciding factor in whether it is added.
 By leveraging its early-primary status, New Hampshire could lead the way in a new form of interactive political engagement.

 Betting on fall foliage in New Hampshire: Nature meets novelty wagers